 These out-of-pocket expenses can add up quickly.
 Although Medicare Advantage plans cap how much you have to pay out-of-pocket each year before the plan covers 100% of your costs, that limit can range from $3,000 to nearly $8,000.
 In 2023, the out-of-pocket limit is $8,300.

 If you’re considering a Medicare Advantage plan, you must pay attention to your cost share and the maximum out-of-pocket cap, especially if you have health problems.
 You might find that Original Medicare Part A and B and a Medicare Supplement insurance plan are less expensive in the long run.

 #2.
 Network Limits

 Another disadvantage of Medicare Advantage plans is that many plans use local or regional provider networks or preferred provider organizations.
 As a result, PPO plans have fewer providers compared to the number of providers you can see under Original Medicare.
 In addition, network restrictions might require you to change healthcare providers.

 PPO plans also might limit your access to specialty care.
 For example, if you leave the plan’s network, the insurer can charge you a higher out-of-pocket fee or reject your claim entirely.
 This can be extremely costly if you need medical care while traveling.

 If your Advantage plan is a Health Maintenance Organization (HMO), you will likely need a referral from your primary care physician to see a specialist for medical services.
 SNPs also typically require referrals.
-If you don’t get a referral, you’ll be responsible for the cost of the visit.
+If you don’t get a referral, you’ll be out-of-network and responsible for the cost of the visit.

 In addition to referrals, many Medicare Advantage plans require prior authorization for care in a skilled nursing facility, home health care, hospital stays, and other services.
-If you don’t get prior approval, or if the insurance carrier denies your request, you have to decide whether to pay the out-of-pocket expense or forego the care.
+If you don’t get prior approval or the insurance carrier denies your request, you have to decide whether to pay the out-of-pocket expense or forego the care.